DieSkaarj/Terra-Familiar-WAD/README.md

 # Terra9
-Terra9 Texture Concatenator commandline utility and assets to make Terra9.wad
+Doom Texture Concatenator for Terra Familiar commandline utility and assets to make terra.wad